Skip to main content

 Stress management: Tips for coping with stress while at University.

-Student Equity and Disability Support (SEDS): Provides services for candidates who need ongoing assistance with their studies.
+Student Equity and Disability Services (SEDS): Provides services for candidates who need ongoing assistance with their studies.
 This may include an academic adjustment plan, which supports you when negotiating your study adjustments with your supervisors.
 Information you provide is strictly confidential and subject to the protections of relevant privacy laws.

-If you register with SEDS you may also be eligible to apply for prospective periods of leave to account for anticipated recurring absences.
+If you register with SEDS, you may also be eligible to apply for prospective periods of leave to account for anticipated recurring absences.
 See the Managing leave for ongoing chronic health conditions section of Taking Leave

 Managing chronic conditions: This page gives ideas on how to manage a chronic condition.